cropgeeks/hpc-help/slurm.rst

 Choosing a job partition (queue)
 --------------------------------

 SLURM is configured to allow requests to be made to one of three different job queues, called partitions by SLURM, each of which has slightly different rules about what jobs or sessions can be run and which compute nodes they can run on.
-The ``short`` partition allows jobs to run of up to 1 hour, the ``medium`` partition allows jobs of up to 1 day, and the ``unlimited`` queue has no time limit.
+The ``short`` partition allows jobs of up to 1 hour, the ``medium`` partition allows jobs of up to 1 day, and the ``unlimited`` queue has no time limit.

 To identify what resources are currently available use SLURM's sinfo command, which will list the available compute nodes and which partition(s) they can be accessed from: